pubannotation/pubannotation/docs/about.md

 ---
 layout: docs
 title: About
+prev_section: intro
 permalink: /docs/about/
 ---

 ## PubAnnotation

 * is a **repository** of text annotation, i.e.,
-  * anyone can create annotations, or
-  * upload existing annotations.
+  * anyone can create new annotations or upload existing annotations.
-* features an **text alignment** function, a.k.a, blast, so that
+* features an **text alignment** function, a.k.a, blast, thus
-  * variation of text will be automatically handled when you upload your local annotations.
+  * variation of text can be automatically handled during upload of annotations.
-* is a **REST service** through which annotations are accessible to the public in various ways, e.g.,
+* is a **REST service** through which annotations are publicly accessible in various ways, e.g.,
   * annotations to the same text can be accessed collectively and selectively, even if they are produced by different groups or annotators.
 * currently focuses on collecting annotations to **life science literature**:
   * [PubMed](http://www.ncbi.nlm.nih.gov/pubmed/) abstracts, and